dennycd/lucene.js/README.md

 * a server-side javascript module running on Node.js
 * a js library run directly in the browser

-The API will strictly follows that of the latest version of [Apache Lucene Core](https://lucene.apache.org/core/).
+The API strictly follows that of the latest version of [Apache Lucene Core](https://lucene.apache.org/core/).

 ## Roadmap